willdurand-edu/php-slides/src/extended/02_symfony2_controllers.md

 A controller is a **PHP function** you create that takes information from the **HTTP request** and constructs and returns an **HTTP response**.

-Every request handled by a Symfony2 project goes through the same lifecycle:
+Every request handled by a Symfony project goes through the same lifecycle:

 1. Each request is handled by a single front controller file (e.g. `app.php` or `app_dev.php`) that bootstraps the application;